IllusionInk/abstract_identities/README.md

 > Generative Identity Design is a concept that stems from Generative Art, wherein the identity system for a brand affords for variations in its depiction.
 Rather than having a set predefined identity mark, it is generated algorithmically for all users in system.

-**Based on this, we decided to develop 'Generative Identity Cards' for our juniors.**
+**Based on this, we developed 'Generative Identity Cards' for our juniors.
+>> How would a face change to reflect one's details**

 ## Dataset